Signs of Addiction to Prescription Drugs

 The difficulty with prescription drug treatment is that, unlike illicit substances that may be used solely for recreation, the prescription drug may still serve some kind of purpose.
 Therefore, prescription drug treatment will often combine medical treatment with psychological and holistic treatment.
 The goal is to find the root of the addiction and present new ways for the user to manage their pain, anxiety, or whatever the initial cause of use was.

-Relapse is very common, so relapse programs can also be very helpful.
+Relapse may occur, so relapse programs can also be very helpful.
 These programs help the patient spot their triggers so they can learn how to manage them before the desire to use gets too intense.

 Therapy doesn’t end with detox and recovering from prescription drug addiction can be a lifelong, but very attainable goal.